JesseEarley/accessibilitytoolbar/README.md

 * Bootstrap 3+
 * jQuery (also required for Bootstrap)

-Note: The Accessibility Toolbar as presented here requires bootstrap for layout.
+Note: The Accessibility Toolbar as presented here requires Bootstrap for layout.
 The layout can easily be changed to a front-end framework of your choice or to CSS Grid. jQuery is used minimally and could also be removed entirely if desired.

 ## Usage
 If using Bootstrap 3+, simply incorporate the markup from the included index.html file into your page, along with the included CSS and JS.